Guardrail

 Severity

-Severity is based on evidence and business impact.
+Severity is based on evidence and reach.

 - Warning: credible signal that needs review but has lower reach or confidence.